Phydon/up/README.md

 **Update programs, get status or system information**

 Command line tool to update several programs at the same time
-* reads in programs from a config file
+* read in programs from a config file
+  - location: _C:/Users/Username/Appdata/Roaming/up/up_config.ron_
 * creates a default config file if no config file exists
 * Update programs from that config file
 * Get status information about the programs